juanQNav/Intelligent_Robotics/README.md

 ### **Partial 2**
 - **Perception And Localization**

-We implemented Markov Localization to estimate the robot's position on a known map with unknown initial location.
+We implemented **Markov Localization** to estimate the robot's position on a known map with unknown initial location.
 By updating a belief distribution based on sensor readings and movements, the robot gradually converges to its true position.
 The method was tested both in simulation and on a Lego EV3 robot using colored landmarks as references.

 <div align="center">
   <img src="multimedia/animation_localization.gif" alt="Markov Localization Simulation" width="800"/>
-  <p>Simulation of Marko's Localization algorithm</p>
+  <p>Simulation of Markov Localization algorithm</p>

   [![EV3 Localization](https://img.youtube.com/vi/xWVI8FGqY8Y/0.jpg)](https://youtu.be/xWVI8FGqY8Y)
   <p>Lego EV3 robot executing the algorithm</p>